 Why is workplace diversity important?

-Workplace diversity hugely benefits business culture and performances.
+Workplace diversity hugely benefits business culture and performance.
 It enables companies to access a broader range of talents, whose world-views are diverse and positively contribute to the company's insights on a variety of subjects.
 Workplace diversity - that is to say, embraces different perspectives and leads to higher creativity and innovations.

 What is workplace inclusion?